nilsbebelaar/Results-uitslagen.atletiek.nl/README.md

 # Results uitslagen.atletiek.nl
  Parse data from [uitslagen.atletiek.nl](https://uitslagen.atletiek.nl)

  This program loads all the results and competitors for a given competition ID.
-It outputs a JSON formatted string that contains a list of all competitors:
+It outputs a JSON formatted string that contains a list of all competitors, also see [example.json](example.json).
+The JSON string is also automatically copied to clipboard.

  ```json
 [